Persida Acosta: Career

-Educator
+Acosta began her legal career in 1990 as a clerk of court at Branch 96 of the Regional Trial Court in Quezon City.
+She served as a public attorney at the Public Attorney's Office from 1990 to 1993.
+From 1993 to 2001, she was a partner at the Rueda-Acosta and Associates Law Office.
+She has served the chief public attorney since 2001.

-Acosta was a professor at the Ateneo de Manila University School of Law as well as the University of the East, San Sebastian College, New Era University, and Bulacan State University.
+Acosta was a professor at the Ateneo de Manila University School of Law, as well as at the University of the East, San Sebastian College – Recoletos de Cavite, New Era University, and Bulacan State University.

 Public Attorney's Office (2001–present)

 President Rodrigo Duterte awards to PAO Chief Acosta the Outstanding Individual for Government Service during the 18th anniversary celebration of Volunteers Against Crime and Corruption on August 29, 2016.

-On February 23, 2001, then-President Gloria Macapagal-Arroyo appointed Acosta to head the Citizen’s Legal Assistance Office (Public Attorney's Office; PAO since 2006).
-Since then, she served under the Benigno Aquino III, Rodrigo Duterte and Bongbong Marcos administrations.
+On February 23, 2001, then-President Gloria Macapagal-Arroyo appointed Acosta to head the Citizen’s Legal Assistance Office, which was renamed the Public Attorney's Office in 2006.
+Since then, she has served under the Benigno Aquino III, Rodrigo Duterte and Bongbong Marcos administrations.

-Under Duterte, Acosta was awarded the Outstanding Individual for Government Service on August 29, 2016.
-In July 2016, she defended the police over deaths in the beginning of the Philippine drug war saying they were "almost negligible".
-Despite this, Acosta became the legal counsel for Kian Delos Santos, a high-profile case of a teenage boy who was killed in an anti-drug police operation.
+On August 29, 2016, during the Duterte administration, Acosta was awarded the title Outstanding Individual for Individual Government Service.
+In July 2016, she defended the police regarding deaths at the beginning of the Philippine drug war, stating that they were "almost negligible."
+Subsequently, Acosta became the legal counsel for Kian delos Santos, a teenage boy killed in an anti-drug police operation.

 Remark on the CPRA

 In 2023, the Supreme Court issued a show cause order against Acosta after she criticized the Code of Professional Responsibility and Accountability (CPRA).
-After Acosta apologized, she issued an order for public attorney lawyers to follow the Supreme Court's new code of conduct.
-The Supreme Court in an En banc judgment promulgated on February 28, 2024 fined Rueda-Acosta PHP 30,000 for indirect contempt of court and PHP 150,000 for grossly undignified conduct prejudicial to the administration of justice.
+After Acosta apologized, she issued an order for public attorneys to follow the Supreme Court's new code of conduct.
+The Supreme Court, in an en banc judgment promulgated on February 28, 2024, fined Acosta PHP 30,000 for indirect contempt of court and PHP 150,000 for grossly undignified conduct prejudicial to the administration of justice.
 PAO forensics expert Erwin Erfe was also fined PHP 10,000 for similar statements.

 Personal life

-Persida is married to a fellow lawyer, Benedicto M. Acosta, with whom she has two children.
+Acosta is married to fellow lawyer Benedicto M. Acosta, with whom she has two children.